 ‘A lot of it is this tension between what we want things to be and what they actually are.’
-An inter

 JR Wallner received his Master’s degree from HFBK in July 2017.
 At the same time, he published a book of photographs, I can make you as clean as freshly fallen snow.
 JR was interviewed in Hamburg in August 2017 by Art Springboard's Wolfram Schnelle with the interview continuing via email conversations for a year.
 This resulting interview has been heavily revised, edited and redacted over the course of that year.